 This Runner Data Dashboard is another great example of the practical application of Splunk dashboards.

 In long-distance racing, there is an increased health risk that could prove fatal.
 That is why it is vital to keep track of every relevant metric on each runner.
 In this case, the dashboard tracks the heart rate, body temperature, and live pace.

 Without proper context, though, fluctuations between those metrics can be misleading, hence, the pairing against weather and topographical data.
 By doing so, viewers can see how the change in weather or location feeds into significant changes in the runner’s metrics.

 The dashboard uses tables to categorize each user, and individual metrics have dynamic colors for safety performance.
 Green means safe, Orange warning signs, while Red means danger zone.

 As is, the dashboard is effective.
 But when creating your own, you could add additional elements like an alert or notification to boost its responsiveness to danger.

 Explore: Best Data Lineage Tools

-COVID-19’s time as a global pandemic might be numbered.
-However, analysts and investigators can still use this coronavirus-inspired Splunk dashboard to track any other global phenomenon.
+COVID-19’s time as a global pandemic is over now.
+However, data analysts and investigators can still use this coronavirus-inspired Splunk dashboard to track the global phenomenon.